dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 Carbon dioxide is mostly meaningless in itself.
 It's a red herring and a kind of a straw man.
-Pollution is the real problem, with downstream effects on hierarchical, interdependent biological systems, which will have a huge impact on global agriculture markets.
+Pollution is the real problem, with downstream effects on biological systems, which are hierarchical, interdependent and incredibly fragile.
+As such, pollition will exhibit strong second-order and third-order impacts on global agriculture markets.
+Carbon dioxide, however, serves as a vital ecological metric informing us on the general degree of pollution. (mention ocean acidification and other types of cleanup needed)

 Climate change and especially its international policy implementations will drive economic trends in the world.
 It's nerve-racking for true